Website Accessibility & ADA Compliance

 - Perceivable — This means the components of the user interface must be developed so that all users can comprehend what you are presenting.
 This means creating content that makes it easier for users with disabilities to hear and see it.
 An example of this would be adding text alternatives for any content that isn’t text.

 - Operable — Developing ADA-compliant includes creating a user interface that disabled users can interact with using their assistive technologies, such as specialized keyboards.

 - Understandable — Creating an intuitive design helps all users navigate your website more easily.
 Using text that is clear and readable along with an interface that is easy to navigate makes it possible for users with disabilities to browse your site.

 - Robust — Website accessibility includes creating content that will remain accessible as technologies evolve.
 We can help you create a site that is compatible with current and future assistive technologies such as special browsers and readers.

 In the United States, there are laws that protect individuals with disabilities and their ability to access the web.
 It is recommended by the ADA to provide reasonable access for all websites to avoid any legal action.
 While federal agencies and their contractors must adhere to the WCAG standards, when it comes to private businesses, the rules are a little less clear.

 The safest bet is to create an inclusive website that all users can interact with and use with ease.
-A good rule of thumb is to ask if your business is accessible to the public, and if so, it needs to be accessible to people with disabilities; both in-person and online.
+If your business is open to the public, then it must also be accessible to people with disabilities both online and in-person.

 WordPress Websites + SEO + Accessibility

-We take website accessibility seriously at Site Smart Marketing and incorporate best practices into each website we build.
-We can help you create a site that is user-friendly for individuals with disabilities and special needs.
-Contact us today to learn more about how your website can be more inclusive.
+We take website accessibility seriously at Site Smart Marketing.
+With the help of our partnership with accessiBe, we can create a brand new website or retrofit your existing website to become user-friendly for individuals with disabilities and special needs.
+Schedule time with us today to learn more about how your website can be more inclusive.